• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 What is Rich Messaging on WhatsApp?

-WhatsApp is a widely-used application that uses rich messaging for texts, voice messages, and video calling for over two billion users worldwide.
+WhatsApp is a widely used application that uses rich messaging for texts, voice messages, and video calling for over two billion users worldwide.
 Utilizing a simple internet connection for its services, WhatsApp allows users to bypass the traditional costs associated with global communication, making it a cost-effective choice.

 For more information, check out our dedicated article on WhatsApp Business.

-The Benefits of Rich Messages for Businesses
+Key Features and Benefits of Rich Messages

-Engaging with consumers in more meaningful ways is one of the keys to driving sales and repeat purchases.
 Whether on Apple, WhatsApp, or another channel, rich messaging is one of the best ways of interacting with customers; it’s convenient and powerful enough to help a CX leader rise above their competition.

 Below, we will get into more specifics about the advantages to be had from using rich messaging.